What is a colpocleisis?

 We also appreciate that you are undergoing surgery to restore your quality of life, and thus we would like to get you doing the things you want to do as quickly as possible postoperatively.

 After surgery, it is not unusual to have a yellowish discharge.
 This is from the dissolving of the stitches your urogynecologist uses to perform the surgery.
-These stitches are mostly gone by 6-8 weeks.
+These stitches are mostly gone by six to eight weeks.

 How should I prepare for surgery?